Frequently Asked Questions

 Miscellaneous Records

 This series is an eclectic collection of older data of interest to surveyors and historians, including the record books of 18th- and early 19th-century surveyors active in the area.
 Also here are the original Thomas Poppleton letters defending his approach to the 1822 survey of Baltimore.
 The early records of Baltimoretown and the Commissioners thereof are here.
 Finally, Charles Pielert's massive "Public Corporations of Baltimore City," containing charters, acquisitions (with deed references) and other material concerning many public service corporations is here.
+Most of these records and those of series 12 below are better organized and presented through our Contextual Resources portal, which is organized by county, and then topic.

 9